Additions to the Legal Duty

 The ADD Process

-An open and transparent evaluation process, known as the process for Assessing Developments to the Duty (the ADD process), has been developed with stakeholders to investigate the evidence as to whether new organisations and functions should be brought into scope of the Duty.
+An open and transparent evaluation process has been developed with stakeholders.
+This is to investigate the evidence as to whether new organisations and functions should be made subject to the Duty.
+This is known as the process for Assessing Developments to the Duty (the ADD process).

 This process ensures that extending the Duty will happen only when there is potential for genuine improvement to Covenant consideration in decision making, and there are no alternative ways of addressing the issue.
 Therefore, the proposed addition to the Legal Duty will be assessed against the following essential criteria: